TimescaleDB vs. InfluxDB: Purpose Built Differently for Time-Series Data

 InfluxDB offers native compression using a variety of techniques: Snappy for strings, delta encoding, scaling, and simple-8b with run length encoding for timestamps, Gorilla delta encoding for floats, bits for booleans, and delta encoding for integers.

 TimescaleDB offers native compression using a novel hybrid row/columnar storage approach, using Gorilla compression for floats, delta-of-delta, and simple-8b with run-length encoding for timestamps and integer-like types, whole-row dictionary compression for a few repeating values, with LZ compression on top and lastly LZ-based array compression for all other types.
 (See here for more on how TimescaleDB’s native compression works.)

 Using a combination of datasets for the insert and query benchmarks above, and compressing all chunks for TimescaleDB, here’s how the two databases fared at varying cardinalities:

 Note: Numbers do not include WAL size, as that is configurable by the user.

-Thanks to its column-oriented structure, InfluxDB is able achieve better compression ratios overall.
-However, the gap is on the order of megabytes on the low end, and narrows at higher cardinalities.
-Considering the low memory usage of TimescaleDB compared to InfluxDB, and the fact that memory is often an order of magnitude more expensive than disk, we have found that this gap in storage to not be an issue.
+Thanks to its column-oriented structure, InfluxDB is able to achieve better compression ratios overall.
+However, the gap is on the order of megabytes on the low end and narrows at higher cardinalities.
+Considering the low memory usage of TimescaleDB compared to InfluxDB, and the fact that memory is often an order of magnitude more expensive than disk, we have found that this gap in storage not to be an issue.